 - The battery charger is an electrical device which works under tension.
-Supplied by 220 Vac current, it transforms and rectifies this current in order to supply it at a suitable voltage for charging the batteries. - The type usually installed has a charging capacity of 60 Ah and is located under the chart seat (see diagram at page 57). - It has its own ventilation system for the necessary cooling, while in the room where it is located there is a ventilation grille. - The battery charger has an automatic monitoring device that supplies the necessary current to the battery, avoiding possible damages caused by excessive voltage load.
+Supplied by 220 Vac current, it transforms and rectifies this current in order to supply it at a suitable voltage for charging the batteries. - The type usually installed has a charging capacity of 60 Ah and is well visible under the chart seat (see diagram at page 60). - It has its own ventilation system for the necessary cooling, while in the bottom of the room where it is located there are appropriate ventilation holes. - The battery charger has an automatic monitoring device that supplies the necessary current to the battery, avoiding possible damages caused by excessive voltage load.